martis42/depend_on_what_you_use/test/README.md

-This directory contains the acceptance tests for the various DWYU features.
+This directory contains the integration tests for the various DWYU features.